Proof of Functional Correctness¶

-Content, where the
+Content, where the contents

-content of a ring buffer of length
+of a ring buffer of length

-Length is obtained by starting at index
+Length are obtained by starting at index

 First and possibly wrapping around the end of the buffer.
-We use a ghost
+We use a

-This is correct as
+This is correct:

-efficient.
-This is fine because
+but is fine because

-Get_Model is only used for verification,
+Get_Model is only used for verification, not in

--gnata) that ensure that assertions are ignored.
+-gnata) that ensure assertions are ignored.

-Instead of using a ghost function
+Instead of using a ghost function,

-Get_Model to retrieve the content of the
+Get_Model, to retrieve the contents

-This example is not correct.
+This example isn't correct.

-Model, which is a ghost variable, cannot
+Model, which is a ghost variable, must not

 influence the return value of the normal function